codebytere/node-mac-permissions/README.md

 ## API

+If you use this API on other platforms than macOS, it will return `false` in any case.

 ### `permissions.getAuthStatus(type)`

 * `type` String - The type of system component to which you are requesting access.
 Can be one of `accessibility`, `bluetooth`, `calendar`, `camera`, `contacts`, `full-disk-access`, `input-monitoring`, `location`, `microphone`,`photos`, `reminders`, `screen`, or `speech-recognition`.